-While reading this article you probably notice that a lot of parameters equal the values from the previous article about side delts.
+While reading this article you probably notice that a lot of parameters look alike the values from the previous article about side delts.

 Is this a coincidence?
-You probably guessed it, no certainly it is not.
+You probably guessed it, no, it’s not.

 This is because a lot of exercises (e.g. Upright Rows) stimulate both side and rear delts.
-They are both small muscles of the shoulder and in general, the way how we approach and train them is very similar.
+Both are small muscles of the shoulder and in general, the way how we approach and train them is very similar.

-Besides, there are still some small differences between them which could’ve come up too short in a coherent guide.
+Besides, there are still some small differences between them which could’ve come up too short in only one coherent guide.

-If we take a look at the average shoulder training programme, it is very likely to see that the rear delts are the most neglected.
+If we take a look at the average shoulder training program, it is very likely to see that lots of people neglect their rear delts.

-Most people start their workout with a heavy compound shoulder press, which indeed is a good thing to do, but the majority really miss exercises which stimulates the rear delts.
+Most people start their workout with a heavy compound shoulder press, which indeed is a good thing to do, but the majority really miss exercises that stimulate their rear delts.

 You now might think, wait don’t you said that lateral side raises are a good exercise?

 Indeed, I did and that’s true!
-So nothing wrong with that.
 The problem occurs after they finished their side delt workout.

 I almost never saw someone who has weak or underdeveloped front delts.
 The opposite appears when looking at most people’s rear delts.